In Depth Patient Reports - default

 Levothyroxine can help reduce blood pressure in hypothyroid patients with hypertension, although blood pressure medications may still be needed.

 Appropriate Dosage Levels.
 Initial dosage levels are determined on an individual basis and can vary widely, depending on a person's age, medical condition, other drugs they are taking, and, in women, whether or not they are pregnant.
 For example, pregnant women with hypothyroidism may need higher than normal doses.

 Daily Regimen.
-Because thyroid replacement is usually lifelong, setting up a regular daily routine is helpful.
+Because thyroid replacement therapy is usually lifelong, setting up a regular daily routine is helpful.
 Here are some tips to remember:

 - Establish a habit of taking the medication at the same time each day.
 This may help prevent missed doses.
 It's best to take levothyroxine on an empty stomach.
 Doctors recommend taking it 30 to 60 minutes before eating breakfast.

 - If you miss a dose of your medicine, take it as soon as you can.
 If it is almost time for your next dose, take your medicine then and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.